Client Asset Management Platform (CAMP)

 Documented a component library for reuse

-The 120+ components and interactions I built and documented — accordions, badges, cards, and a full calendar component — matured the product's design language and serve as the foundation for later iterations.
+The 120+ components and interactions I built and documented — accordions, badges, cards, and a full calendar component — matured the product's design language to serve as the foundation for later iterations.

 Design Solutions